-- organ lessons with an AAM mentor and/or
+- organ lessons with an AAM member and/or

-- choral conducting coaching with an AAM mentor and/or
+- choral conducting coaching with an AAM member and/or

-- the costs of attending AAM’s 2023 Dallas Conference.
+- the costs of attending AAM’s annual Conference.

 This annual award is made possible by current AAM member, W. Michael Brittenback, in honor of his late husband, Bill Meezan.